tjbai/choreo/LOG.md

 Always cooperate:
 alice: 95 1
-bob: 72 23 <- Want to try a new prompt so that Bob defects here instead...
+bob: 72 23 <- Want to try a new prompt so that Bob defects here instead

 Always defect:
 alice: 6 92